Government of Jammu and Kashmir: Judicial

-The union territory is under the jurisdiction of the High Court of Jammu and Kashmir and Ladakh, which also serves as high court for neighbouring Ladakh.
+The union territory is under the jurisdiction of the High Court of Jammu & Kashmir and Ladakh, which also serves as high court for neighbouring Ladakh.
 Police services are provided by the Jammu and Kashmir Police.

 Local government

-Jammu and Kashmir is divided into two divisions, Jammu Division and Kashmir Division which are further divided into 20 districts.
+Local governance is carried out through the Panchayati Raj Institutions at rural level and Municipalities at urban level.
+The Jammu and Kashmir Panchayati Raj Act, 1989 defines its structure, powers, and elections.
+In rural areas, there are Halqa Panchayats for a village or group of villages, and at the block level there are Block Development Councils; blocks are constituted by a group of Halqa Panchayats, and at the district level there are District Development Councils.
+There are a total of 4,291 panchayat halqas, 285 blocks, and 20 district development councils for rural governance.
+Urban areas such as cities and towns are governed by Municipal Corporations and Municipalities, constituted under the Jammu and Kashmir Municipalities Act, 2000.
+There are two municipal corporations; Jammu Municipal Corporation and Srinagar Municipal Corporation.

 The districts elect 14 member District Development Councils.

 Agencies

-In 2018, Jammu and Kashmir Infrastructure Development Finance Corporation (JKIDFC) was set-up to speed up languishing infrastructure development in the union territory.
+In 2018, Jammu and Kashmir Infrastructure Development Finance Corporation (JKIDFC) was set up to speed up languishing infrastructure development in the union territory.